During speech-language sessions, different students will be working on different things.

 Along with addressing specific questions related to homework and assignments, a speech-language session includes learning and practicing the language-rich strategies and skills needed to succeed in the classroom.

 That might mean reading a passage and figuring out what it means.
-Other times, it means deconstructing vocabulary words.
-Reading comprehension, listening, writing, social skills....all things we might work on during speech-language classes.
+Other times, it means deconstructing vocabulary words (figuring out what they mean).
+Reading comprehension, listening, writing, social skills....these are all things we might work on during speech-language classes.

-Consider speech-language time with me to be an opportunity to exercise the language centers in your brain - kind of like lifting weights strengthens your muscles, exercising our language centers improves and makes stronger our ability to understand and express language.
+Consider speech-language time to be an opportunity to exercise the language centers in your brain - kind of like lifting weights strengthens your muscles, exercising our speech-language centers improves and makes stronger our ability to understand and express messages.